 Epiandrosterone Results: What’s Realistic?

 Now I want to talk to you about the important bit.
 What results can you expect, and what’s realistic?
-How much does the marketing around Epi-Andro and similar prohormones match reality, and how do those results compared to SARMs?
+How much do the marketing around Epi-Andro and similar prohormones match reality, and how do those results compare to SARMs?